 What I think about Dragon Professional Individual 15 after many years of using dragon naturally speaking programs.

-From the first time I heard about dragon by nuance (was dragon naturally speaking back then), I knew this was my ticket to building my blogs.
+From the first time I heard about Dragon by nuance (was known as dragon naturally speaking back then), I knew this was my ticket to building my blogs.
 The possibility to speak and see the words appear on screen was magical to me and I held on to this dream.
 Back then, Dragon was not as smart as it is today.
 It was hell to come back to edit those huge blog posts riddled with the most left-field mistakes and words that had no place in the sentence.
 Combine that with my non-standard English accent and the end result was a disaster.

 No matter how bad it was, there was 1 redeeming factor.